Mazda Furai

-The Mazda Furai (マツダ・風籟, Matsuda Fūrai) was a concept car revealed on 27 December 2007 and designed by Swift Engineering and manufactured by Mazda.
-A teaser image of the vehicle was released on 11 December 2007.
-The Furai officially debuted at the 2008 North American International Auto Show in Detroit.
+The Mazda Furai (マツダ・風籟, Matsuda Fūrai) was a concept car revealed on December 27, 2007, and designed by Swift Engineering and manufactured by Mazda.
+A teaser image of the vehicle was released on December 11, 2007.
+The Furai officially debuted at the 2008 North American International Auto Show in Detroit, Michigan.

+Overview

 The Furai, meaning "sound of the wind", was the fifth and last of the Nagare line of concept cars that have been made by Mazda since 2006.
 The chassis was based on the Courage Compétition C65 Le Mans Prototype that Mazda last used to compete in the American Le Mans Series, two seasons previously and was designed to use E100 ethanol fuel, it was powered by a heavily modified 20B 3-rotor wankel engine that produces 450 bhp.
 The engine was developed and built by renowned rotary tuner, Racing Beat, who also built the car's rotary-shaped muffler canister.